Elon Musk Starlink Direct-To-Phone Satellites

 Musk’s businesses and ambitions are grand.
 His aim is to make humans a multiplanetary species beginning with a project to colonise Mars.
 In his Optimus project, he has been developing humanoid robots that are able to self-calibrate their arms and legs and have superior visual sensing abilities.
 And Tesla is developing driverless cars that Musk hopes will minimise road-related fatalities drastically.
 He is driven and inspired by thoughts that seem to be straight out of futuristic science fiction.

 One instance of his influence and controversy is the use of Starlink satellites in Ukraine.
-Starlink, which operates a large constellation of satellites in low-earth orbit, has been used by Ukrainian civilians, government, and the military to maintain internet connectivity and communication during the war with Russia, which started in 2022.
+Starlink, which operates a large constellation of satellites in low-earth orbit.
+Has been use by Ukrainian civilians, government, and the military to maintain internet connectivity and communication during the war with Russia, which started in 2022.
 Starlink has been used for humanitarian purposes, as well as defence and attacks on Russian positions.

-Last year, however, SpaceX disapproved the use of Starlink for offensive warfare and declined to extend its availability outside of the country’sUkraine’s borders, including in Russian-occupied territories like Crimea.
-This stance was criticised by Ukraine as it prevented them from carrying out military operations in those areas.
-SpaceX also reportedly turned off Starlink service near the Crimean coast last year to disrupt a Ukrainian sneak attack on the Russian naval fleet, fearing that Russia would respond with nuclear weapons.
-This decision was believed to be driven by Musk’s conversations with senior Russian officials.
+Last year, however, SpaceX disapproved the use of Starlink for offensive warfare and declined to extend its availability outside of the country’sUkraine’s borders.
+Including in Russian-occupied territories like Crimea.
+This stance was criticise by Ukraine as it prevent them from carrying out military operations in those areas.
+SpaceX also reportedly turned off Starlink service near the Crimean coast last year to disrupt a Ukrainian sneak attack on the Russian naval fleet.
+Fearing that Russia would respond with nuclear weapons.
+This decision was believe to be driven by Musk’s conversations with senior Russian officials.

 In geopolitics, Musk’s influence has been growing, fuelled by his heft in business and technology.
-Last year in October, he was alleged to have had a phone call with Russian President Vladimir Putin in which he proposed a peace plan (Musk himself has denied that it happened but he is believed to be in touch with senior Russian officials).
+Last year in October. he was alleged to have had a phone call with Russian President Vladimir Putin.
+In which he proposed a peace plan (Musk himself has denied that it happened but he is believed to be in touch with senior Russian officials).
 Last month he met Israeli President Benjamin Netanyahu and toured sites of the October 7 Hamas attacks with him.
-He is also believed to have discussed AI aspects of security.
+He is also believed to have discuss AI aspects of security.

 For more details visit us: https://lokmarg.com/